Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are specific, avoid direct synonyms, and highlight key attributes of a country like borders, governance, diverse cultures, international relations, and geography without using the word 'country' or its immediate variations.
-They offer distinct angles.
+The clues are highly specific and descriptive, using excellent paraphrases like 'sequential images to simulate movement' and 'illusion of life on screen'.
+They avoid any hint of the answer word 'Animation' or its variations.
+The clues offer diverse angles on the concept, from the technical process to the imaginative possibilities.

 ✅ Strengths:
 - Generally specific and relate to correct answer